samalrajib4/Pizza_Sales_SQL/README.md

 - Performing aggregations, filtering, and time-based grouping
 - Translating business questions into SQL logic

-## 📷 Optional Screenshots

-> *(Add screenshots of output tables or dashboards here if you created any visualizations.)*

 ## 📎 Dataset

 > A simulated pizza sales dataset commonly used in SQL case studies. *(If you used a specific one, link to it or upload it.)*